 Good Vibrations: Frequency Response Graphs in SOLIDWORKS Simulation

-There are a total of 3 new frequency response graphs that we now have access to; Mode Number, Effective Mass Participation Factor (EMPF) and the Cumulative Effective Mass Participation Factor (CEMPF), each providing a different insight into the behavior of the model.
+There are a total of three response graphs that we now have access to; Mode Number, Effective Mass Participation Factor (EMPF), and the Cumulative Effective Mass Participation Factor (CEMPF), each providing a different insight into the behavior of the model.
 Each of these plots can be created by selecting the Define Frequency Response Graph option, in the right-click menu of the results folder of a frequency study.

 The first and simplest of the graphs is the Frequency vs. Mode Number graph, a good first stop on our frequency analysis.
-With this graph we can get a good sense of the range of frequencies over which are part is likely to experience resonance.
+With this graph, we can get a good sense of the range of frequencies over which our part is likely to experience resonance.

-All in all, the Frequency Response Graphs are a great tool that make understanding your model’s dynamic response quicker and easier.
-Be sure to check back soon for more simulation advice or check out our YouTube channel for tons of great SOLIDWORKS videos!
+All in all, the Frequency Response Graphs are a great tool that makes understanding your model’s dynamic response quicker and easier.
+Be sure to check out our YouTube channel for tons of great SOLIDWORKS videos!

 Was this article helpful?